Beware the Intruder: How Pokeweed Seeds Sneak into Your Home and What You Need to Do

 Pokeweed roots and pokeweed berries

 If you are going to eat the young leaves in poke sallet, keep it watered and don’t allow it to struggle, or you’ll end up with a bitter flavor.
+Pokeweed leaves must be boiled before consumption to reduce toxicity, and the cooking process typically involves multiple changes of water.
+All parts of the pokeweed plant are toxic, with the roots being the most poisonous, and excessive consumption can cause severe gastrointestinal distress.
+The root is the most poisonous part and should never be consumed.
+The berries are considered the least toxic part of the plant, but they can still cause serious health issues if consumed in large quantities.
+Symptoms of pokeweed poisoning can include burning sensation in the mouth, salivation, gastrointestinal cramps, vomiting, and low blood pressure.
 One of the tell-tale differences between grapes and pokeweed berries is the reddish stems on the pokeweed compared to the woody stems of grapes.
+Pokeweed can be mistaken for other plants, such as elderberry, but it has distinct characteristics like its red stems and alternate leaves.
 Specific brand names or commercial products or services do not imply endorsement.
 Chemical control should only be used as a last resort, as organic approaches are safer and more environmentally friendly.
 It’s possible that it was poison ivy or something else that got you, but it’s good to know that some people might be extra cautious.

 Do mice stash seeds?